NS-Tools/Framework-Integration/README.md

 ## Reporting Issues
 Please report issues with the integration tests to the Framework repository https://github.com/NS-Tools/Framework

-If possible please setup NST_SL_Integration.ts's $DEBUG_FOLDER_ID with the internal id of a file cabinet folder, and upload the log file generated.
+If possible please configure CONSTANTS.LOG_FOLDER_ID with the file cabinet folder id you would like to output logs to, and attach it to the issue.

 ## Template